SymfonyCasts/30-days-last/sfcasts/flowbite.md

 then delete `package.json` and `package-lock.json`.

 I also don't want the JavaScript.
 In `importmap.php`, remove `flowbite` and `@popperjs/core`.
-But that datepicker is pretty cool, so let's keep that.
+But that datepicker is cool, so let's keep that.

 In `app.js`, remove the import from `flowbite` and the two functions at the bottom.
 Finally, in `base.html.twig`, get rid of that random dropdown.

-Now... no more JavaScript errors: things are happy!
+Now... no more JavaScript errors!
 But because that datepicker was pretty cool, we still have it.

 Ok, bonus chapter done!
 Now back to work - seeya later!